Work with Documentation

 Localizations

-The manual translations live under doc/po
+The translations live under doc/po

 .
 The localized manual pages will be put under doc/translated